texamp/texamp.github.io/abstracts-contributed.md

 ------

-**Tracy Weyand (Rose--Hulman Institute of Technology)**
+**Tracy Weyand (Rose&mdash;Hulman Institute of Technology)**

 *Calculating the number of spanning trees of a quantum graph from its spectrum*

 Abstract:
 Kirchhoff's Matrix Tree Theorem provides a way to calculate the number of spanning trees of a discrete graph from the spectral determinant of the combinatorial Laplacian acting on that graph.
 We extend this result to quantum graphs.
-We derive a formula that allows one to calculate the number of spanning trees of a connected equilateral metric graph in terms of the spectral determinant of the Laplacian acting on the graph (with Neumann--Kirchhoff vertex conditions).
+We derive a formula that allows one to calculate the number of spanning trees of a connected equilateral metric graph in terms of the spectral determinant of the Laplacian acting on the graph (with Neumann&mdash;Kirchhoff vertex conditions).
 This is accomplished using a previous result that relates the spectral determinant of Laplace operators on discrete and quantum graphs.
 We then show that this result holds under small perturbations of edge length.
 This talk is based on joint work with Jon Harrison.

 ------